Kibale Forest, Uganda

 Ndali Lodge has a scenic setting on an ancient volcano overlooking Lake Nyinambuga - highlighting the natural beauty of this region.
 The lodge has an English country house feel to it and this combined with the wonderful views make it the perfect base from which to explore the area.

 The lodge is situated 45 minutes from the gate to Kibale Forest National Park, making it the ideal spot to stay for chimpanzee tracking as well as there being fantastic walking on offer in the area.
-Set on a working farm, it is also possible to go on tours as well as visit a local tea plantation.
+Set on a working farm, it is also possible to go on 'estate walks' which take in coffee, cocoa and plantain, as well as a small vanilla plantation.

 Ndali Lodge makes the most of the fabulous setting with a veranda with direct views over Lake Nyinambuga and the Rwenzori Mountains that surround it.
 There is an equally impressive swimming pool, where you can relax and enjoy the peace.
 Accommodation in individual spacious cottages which have en-suite bathrooms - the bath is the perfect spot to lie back after a day trekking and enjoy the panoramic views.